Shelley Rudman

-Shelley Rudman (born 23 March 1981) is a skeleton bobsleigh athlete who was the 2013 world champion in the event.
-She won a silver medal at the 2006 Winter Olympics, and is a former World Cup and European champion.
+Shelley Rudman (born 23 March 1981) is a skeleton athlete who in 2013 became the first British woman to win the world skeleton championship.
+She also won a silver medal at the 2006 Winter Olympics, and is a former World Cup and two-time European champion.

 Early life and education

 Rudman was born in Swindon, and later lived in Pewsey, Wiltshire, where she attended Pewsey Vale School.
 She later attended New College, Swindon.

-She took up skeleton in October 2002, after a university friend and skeleton athlete introduced her to the sport at the University of Bath push track.
+She took up skeleton in October 2002, after being introduced to the sport at the University of Bath push track.
 At the time, she was working full-time at the ACS International Schools, Cobham, Surrey and was in her third year of a Bachelor of Science degree course at St Mary's College, Twickenham.

+Career

 Early career

-After unsuccessfully seeking a place on Bath University's skeleton development team, she decided to apply for an ice school in Norway run by the British military to pursue the sport.

-The following season in 2003 (after having only three weeks on-ice training since starting the sport), she qualified for the World Junior Championships where she finished in 10th position and was the highest-ranked British woman.
+The following season in 2003, she qualified for the World Junior Championships and finished in tenth position.
 In 2004, she won the Europa Cup in Igls, Austria.
 In 2005, she won gold in the World University Games, held in Innsbruck, Austria.

 2006 Winter Olympics

 In order to take part in the 2006 Olympics, Rudman needed £4,000 to buy a new sled.
 Her home town held a sponsored canoe event (canoeing from Pewsey to Bath, where she was training) to help raise the money.
 Rudman also spent some time working as a supply teacher at Devizes School, a secondary school in Devizes, Wiltshire.

-By the time the 2006 Winter Olympics began in Turin, Rudman said she was aiming for a top 10 position; however, during a practice run she had the fastest time.
-In the first heat, she was 4th; after the second heat, she finished with a silver medal.
-Live television pictures were shown from her local pub, where a large crowd that had gathered to watch her race were cheering and celebrating her victory.
-On her return to Pewsey, the village put on an open top bus tour where thousands of people attended to witness her return.
+By the time the 2006 Winter Olympics began in Turin, Rudman said she was aiming for a top-ten position.
+In the first heat, she was fourth; after the second heat, she finished with a silver medal.
+On her return to Pewsey, the village gave her an open-top bus parade to recognize her achievement.